sagarswamirao/publisher/README.md

 **4. MCP-Powered Applications**

-The Publisher Server, with its MCP interface exposing Malloy semantic models, enables a new class of data-driven applications, particularly those leveraging AI:
+The Publisher Server, with its MCP interface exposing Malloy semantic models, enables a new class of data-driven applications, particularly those leveraging AI.
+For example:

 * **AI Data Analysts:** Autonomous agents that can connect to the MCP server, understand the available business metrics and dimensions defined in Malloy, ask complex analytical questions (e.g., "What were the main drivers of customer churn last quarter by region?"), and generate reports or insights based on the semantically consistent data retrieved.
 * **Context-Aware Chatbots:** Customer service or internal support chatbots that can query the semantic layer via MCP to answer specific data-related questions accurately (e.g., "What's the current inventory level for product SKU 12345?" or "What is the ARR for customer X?").